-You may submit more than one application for each grant activity/project.
-A separate application form must be submitted for each grant activity/project.
-If more than one application is submitted for the same grant activity/project the latest, accepted application form will progress.
+Only one application per round is to be made for each individual project or activity type listed in 5.1.
+A separate application form must be submitted for each individual project or activity.
+If more than one application is submitted for the same project or activity the latest, accepted application will progress.